Subsections

 term> fhelp ftools

-We recommend that users check fhelp first when encountering a software-related problem.
+We recommend that users check fhelp to avoid or solve software-related problems.
 Users can also find the online version on the HEASoft web page.

 3.1.2 fv

-The FTOOLS, fv, is a handy tool for viewing images or tables inside a FITS file.
-It can also make plots or basic statistical analyses, which are convenient for checking the observatory's HK or obtaining data.
+The FTOOLS fv command is a handy tool for viewing images or tables inside a FITS file.
+It also has functions to make plots or basic statistical analyses, which are convenient for checking HK or observational data.
 To launch fv, type

 term> fv FITS_file_name